ZK-ACE: Identity-Centric Zero-Knowledge Authorization for Post-Quantum Blockchain Systems: Structural On-Chain Data Accounting

 \subsection{Order-of-Magnitude Comparison}

 Comparing the structural requirements of the two models yields a clear order-of-magnitude difference in on-chain authorization data, summarized in Table~\ref{tab:comparison}:

-Based on standardized post-quantum signature sizes (ML-DSA level~2--5, Table~\ref{tab:pqc-sizes}) and representative ZK proof sizes (Groth16), the structural replacement implies a \emph{per-transaction on-chain data reduction on the order of 10--20$\times$} for the authorization artifacts.
-These figures follow directly from the byte-count comparison in Table~\ref{tab:comparison} and do not depend on implementation-specific optimizations.
+Under the STARK aggregation model, the structural replacement implies a \emph{per-transaction on-chain data reduction of 23--45$\times$} (${\approx}\,$160\,B vs.\ 3,732--7,219\,B).
+Under the Groth16 model, the reduction is 13--25$\times$ (288\,B vs.\ 3,732--7,219\,B).
+The detailed per-scheme compression ratios are given in Table~\ref{tab:compression} (Section~\ref{sec:implementation:benchmarks}).
 Importantly, this reduction does not arise from compressing post-quantum signatures.
 Rather, it is achieved by \emph{eliminating the need to place post-quantum signature material on-chain} and replacing it with succinct proofs of authorization semantics.

 \paragraph{Comparison caveats.} Table~\ref{tab:comparison} presents a structural, protocol-level comparison intended to illustrate the order-of-magnitude difference in authorization artifact sizes.
-Several factors affect the precise ratio in any concrete deployment: (i)~public-key amortization depends on whether the sender's key is already known to the chain (repeat senders amortize to zero in the PQC model, narrowing the gap); (ii)~ZK proof size varies by proof system (Groth16 yields ${\approx}\,$128--256\,B, while PLONK or STARK proofs are larger); and (iii)~chain-specific encoding formats (RLP, SSZ, ABI encoding) add overhead to both models.
+Several factors affect the precise ratio in any concrete deployment: (i)~public-key amortization depends on whether the sender's key is already known to the chain (repeat senders amortize to zero in the PQC model, narrowing the gap); (ii)~chain-specific encoding formats (RLP, SSZ, ABI encoding) add overhead to both models; and (iii)~the STARK aggregation model assumes a block builder that aggregates individual proofs, adding builder-side computation.
 The comparison is therefore best understood as a structural accounting of the \emph{cryptographic artifact sizes} mandated by each authorization model, rather than as a prediction of concrete gas costs or byte counts on any specific chain.